-An Aerial Inlet is provided at the rear, or side, of the apparatus.
-Standard configuration does not provide a control valve on this intake, control of flow and pressure is provided by the apparatus supplying the water.
+Aerial Inlets are provided on each side of the apparatus under the Turntable.
+Standard configuration does not provide a control valve on these intakes, control of flow and pressure is provided by the Tractor, if equipped with a pump, or another apparatus supplying the water.